c0dypeng/CodySimpleEQ/README.md

 # CodySimpleEQ

-An EQ plugin I created.
+An EQ plugin I build using JUCe.
 Currently only support mac(AU/VST3)/

 It includes a high pass filter, a low pass filter, a high shelf, a low shelf and one band eq.